Executive Summary

 |---|---|---|

-| Annex III high-risk systems | 2 August 2026 | Potential later application tied to Omnibus outcome. |
+| Annex III high-risk systems | 2 August 2026 | 2 December 2027 if the Omnibus is enacted in the form now under negotiation. |

-| Annex I product-safety AI systems | 2 August 2027 | Potential later application in the Omnibus package. |
+| Annex I product-safety AI systems | 2 August 2027 | 2 August 2028 if the Omnibus is enacted in the form now under negotiation. |

 | Article 5 and Article 4 | Already applicable | No delay.
 These are live now. |